Missed NCEA credits? What to do now

 First check your results and see if you can apply for a review or reconsideration.

 Check your results for internally assessed standards and portfolios against your marks.
 Talk to your school if you have concerns.

 When you get your answer booklets back, check that:

 - they are marked completely

 - those marks match your results.

-If you find a marking mistake, you can ask the New Zealand Qualifications Authority (NZQA) for:
+If you find a mistake in your marks, you can ask the New Zealand Qualifications Authority (NZQA) for:

 - a review – where your results are checked against your answer booklet

 - a reconsideration – where your answer booklet is re-marked.

 There's usually a fee for a reconsideration but in some cases you can ask NZQA to waive (remove) the fee.